Chapter 12 SPC Charts for Rare Events

-When dealing with potentially serious or fatal events, the number of occurrences is often (fortunately) very low, which can present challenges for traditional SPC charts designed for count data.
+When dealing with potentially serious or fatal events, the number of occurrences is often, fortunately, very low.
+This creates challenges for traditional SPC charts designed for count data.

-The challenge arises because traditional SPC charts for count data – like P and U charts – assume a relatively higher and more consistent frequency of events to function effectively.
-When events are rare, the data becomes sparse and highly variable, making these charts unreliable:
+The difficulty arises because charts such as the P and U charts assume a sufficiently frequent and reasonably stable occurrence of events.
+When counts are low, the data become sparse and highly variable, which makes these charts less useful.

-One useful approach to handling rare events is to plot the number of opportunities or the time between events, rather than focusing on event proportions or rates – essentially flipping the indicator to look at the gaps between occurrences instead of the occurrences themselves.
+One way of dealing with rare events is to plot the number of opportunities or the time between events rather than event proportions or rates.
+In other words, we turn the indicator around and focus on the gaps between occurrences rather than on the occurrences themselves.

-Another approach is to look at the cumulated sums (CUSUM) of binary data.
+Another approach is to examine the cumulative sums (CUSUM) of binary data.

-In this chapter we introduce the G chart for number of opportunities between events, the T chart for time between events, and the Bernoulli CUSUM chart for binary data.
+In this chapter, we introduce the G chart for the number of opportunities between events, the T chart for time between events, and the Bernoulli CUSUM chart for binary data.

-The Robson group 1 births dataset is a data frame with 2193 observations from Robson group 1 deliveries, that is: first time pregnancy, single baby, head first, gestational age at least 37 weeks.
+The Robson group 1 births dataset is a data frame containing 2193 observations from Robson group 1 deliveries, that is, first pregnancy, single baby, head first, and gestational age of at least 37 weeks.

 # import data